 Graduation honors are determined on the basis of coursework completed only at Benedictine University.
 Eligibility for graduation honors is contingent upon completion of the following specified undergraduate credit hours (excluding external credit hours), and achieved cumulative GPAs.

-With completion of 30-54.99 undergraduate credit hours, and achievement of the following cumulative GPA, this graduation honor is awarded:
+With completion of 30-54.99 undergraduate credit hours (for those in the Degree Completion Program (DCP) and achievement of the following cumulative GPA, this graduation honor is awarded:

 • 3.500 to 4.000 With Honors